clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 ### Pipeline as a code

 * Jenkins: `Jenkinsfile` to be used on a Jenkins pipeline.
+Bear in mind that this jenkins file is considering to use Windows as environment, if you try to set up a jenkins from Docker using Linux, it may not run.
+On Jenkins is very important to configure JDK as 8 and also Maven.
+Moreover, you need to create a pipeline that points to the jenkins file, on the Internet there are tutorials teaching how to do that.
+On top of that, you need to install a plugin from Cucumber Report on the Jenkins.